In an old article from WorkDesign Magazine, Gary Miciunas, a respected leader in workplace innovation, wrote:

 Of course, there is a great deal of variability in the size of coworking spaces across the world, but regardless of the absolute size, what all coworking space owners must aim for is striking the right balance between collaborative space and private space.

-Thankfully, a 2018 DeskMag article on coworking, space profitability can provide us with some useful insights on the topic!
-According to DeskMag, coworking businesses that offer a well-rounded space are the most profitable.
-As they succinctly put it, “More private offices secure financial sustainability, more meeting spaces can damage it.”
+Thankfully, Archie’s blog post on coworking space profitability can provide us with some useful insights on the topic.
+Coworking businesses that offer a well-rounded space are the most profitable.

 In short, a space offering should be diversified.
 Part of your floor plan should be devoted to private offices for teams, but there should also be space allocated to dedicated desks.